Feed Your Peace

 About me:

-I grew up with a mom from India and a dad from Kentucky — equally at home sipping chai and having my palm read as I was riding horses and listening to country music.
-At the time, I often felt caught between worlds.
+I grew up with a mom from India and a dad from Kentucky — equally at home sipping chai and having my palm read as I was riding horses and eating pie.
+At the time I often felt caught between worlds.
 Now I see it was a gift.

-In my late teens and early twenties, I was a model traveling the world — tarot deck in one hand, a Sony Walkman blasting Guns N’ Roses’ Appetite for Destruction in the other.
-Later, back in the States, I landed a dream job in artist relations at Gibson Guitars (I even got to interview B.B.
-King!) before moving into music video production in Los Angeles.
+In my late teens and early twenties I traveled the world as a model — tarot deck in one hand, a Sony Walkman blasting Appetite for Destruction by Guns N’ Roses in the other.
+Back in the States, I landed a dream job in artist relations at Gibson (I even got to interview B.B.
+King) before moving into music video production in Los Angeles.

-Then life shifted: I became a mom and discovered my joy and purpose.
-Overnight, late nights backstage turned into not-so-early mornings making pancakes.
-Divorce followed, and my anxiety often felt like a dementor from Harry Potter, trying to suck the life out of me.
+Then life shifted.
+I became a mom and discovered my joy and purpose.
+Overnight, late nights backstage turned into pancake mornings.
+Divorce followed, and anxiety sometimes felt like a dementor straight out of Harry Potter trying to suck the life out of me.

 Meditation is my constant.
-Always a student, I weave the studies of Yoga, Ayurveda, Jyotish, and Vastu into the rhythm of everyday mom life.
-Along the way, I’ve followed my curiosity into new practices — becoming a Reiki Master and studying EFT.
+Always a student, I weave yoga, Ayurveda, Jyotish, and Vastu into the rhythm of everyday mom life.
+Curiosity has also led me into new practices — becoming a Reiki Master and studying EFT.

 User's avatar